If I can stop one heart from breaking, I shall not live in vain.Emily Dickinson

 Hope is the thing with feathers that perches in the soul – and sings the tunes without the words – and never stops at all.Emily Dickinson

-What do you think of this post?
-How are you doing right now?
-I want to hear your thoughts.
-The comments box is just below.
+What did you think of this post?
+Sometimes the best part of these articles is the discussion that springs from them.
+The Comments Box is just below.
 Simply scroll to the bottom of this page and start typing.

 Join The Community: